 You can generate as many colorful charts as you like, but numbers on their own will never speak to you like real customers do.
 There's no substitute for reading genuine visitor feedback or watching a user session where a customer struggles to make a purchase.

-That’s why we recommend using a platform that pairs quantitative analytics data with visual and qualitative insights to get a full view of the what and the why behind customer behavior in your store.
-Use the practical examples we present in the pro tips throughout this chapter to inspire you and get the most out of ecommerce analytics.
+That's why we recommend using a platform that pairs quantitative analytics data with visual and qualitative insights to get a full view of the what and the why behind customer behavior in your store.
+Use the practical examples we present in the pro tips throughout this guide to inspire you and get the most out of ecommerce analytics.